Providing a true purple pop…

 Look to your local gardening center for Pretty in Purple seeds, but you may be more likely to find them online where they’re easily sourced.

 With their beautiful purple hue and eatable heat. you’ll enjoy the Pretty in Purple pepper in both in your landscaping and kitchen.
-This is eye-catcher in the garden and on the plate.
+This is an eye-catcher in the garden and on the plate.